 One can leave the cruise as a totally renewed person.
 New hairdo, Botox, teeth bleached, nails done and meridians aligned.
 Add daily Pilatus and unlimited access to the state of the art gym and personal trainer for some next level tuning.
 I imagine this is popular under American customers. (yes, I know.
 I’m biased)

 Silver Muse Food

 The Silver Muse has no more than 8 restaurants!
 From classic French to Japanese, from Italian to a cigar lounge or Art’s Café.
 No lack for culinary choices.
 The thing that slightly frightens me is the microphone stand and piano that I saw at some restaurants.
 Being quite allergic to live music during dinner.

 I heard such a funny story during our excellent lunch on board, that I have to share.
 An Australian widow sold her house and assets to live on a luxury cruise ship all year ’round.
 In her 9000 dollar a month suite.
-Making friends with returning guests (another cruise fact) who one day came knocking on her suite door to found a note saying she was sorry but left for a week.
+Making friends with returning guests is another cruise fact, and one day new guests came knocking on her suite door only to find a note saying she was sorry but left for a week.
 On vacation.

 I understand the luxury convenience of it all, a tasting menu of destinations at your disposal without daily packing or changing hotels.